The Luxembourg Civil Code regulates the main aspects of real estate law in Luxembourg. It covers ownership, mortgages and leases.

 For commercial lease agreements, the common security is a security cash deposit, a first demand bank guarantee or other equivalent guarantee covering an amount limited by statute to six months of rent.

-In a fixed term commercial lease, it is recommendable to send a formal notice of termination at least six months before the agreed term of the lease, with a request for the tenant to vacate the premises at the agreed term and to avoid an automatic tacit renewal.
+For fixed-term commercial leases, it is advisable to send a formal notice of termination at least six months before the lease’s agreed term, requesting the tenant to vacate the premises at the end of the agreed term to avoid an automatic tacit renewal.

 A contractual clause in a commercial lease prohibiting the assignment of the lease or sublease of the leased premises is null and void if the assignment of the lease or the subleasing is made together with the assignment of the commercial activity (fonds de commerce) and an identical commercial activity will remain established on the premises.
 A prohibition of the assignment of the lease or subleasing by the landlord should remain possible to the extent it is not made in conjunction with the assignment of the underlying business.